 Do you clean up after Elf on the shelf?

-But of course, you’re not supposed to touch your elf, so with some cleanups, you’ll have to wait until the kids go to bed, or use kitchen tongs to move your elf while the kids are still up.
+Since you’re not supposed to touch your elf, with some cleanups, you’ll have to wait until the kids go to bed, or use kitchen tongs to move your elf while the kids are still up.

 Often times my wife and I will stage our nightly Elf on the Shelf move with cleanup in mind so that we don’t actually have to touch our elf in the process.

-Certainly if you’re using things like powdered sugar, mini-marshmallows, or anything that might attract bugs or rodents, you don’t need that sitting untocuhed for 24 hours or longer.
+Certainly, if you’re using things like powdered sugar, mini-marshmallows, or anything that might attract bugs or rodents, you don’t need that sitting untouched for 24 hours or longer.